ComposableFi/composable-ibc/ibc/modules/ics_20.md

 Denominations, also called denoms for short are a way to represent a unique cross chain token, to allow tracking of a token's flow across multiple chains.
 denoms are created by appending the destination channel and port to the base token denomination.
 Say a token with a base denomination of `Mars`
-is transferred from chain A on channelA, port transfer to channelB on chain B, port transfer, the token denomination
+is transferred from chain A on `channelA`, port `transfer` to `channelB` on chain B, port `transfer`, the token denomination
 on receipt at chain b becomes `channelB/transfer/Mars`.

 ### Packet Data

 Ics20 has a standard format for packet data, ics20 data must be serialized to json before sending.
 The standard format for a sample json serialized ics20 data is as shown below
-`sender` and `receiver` strings should be any format that can be deserialized by the destination chain
+`receiver` should be any format that can be deserialized into an AccountID by the destination chain
 ```json
     {
         "denom": "channelB/transfer/Mars",